-- 21. No Public Market Exists.
-There was at year end no public market for the Company's common stock, and no assurance can be given that a market will develop or that a shareholder ever will be able to liquidate his investment without considerable delay, if at all.
+21. No Public Market Exists.
+There was at year end no active public market for the Company's common stock, although it was quoted on the OTCBB under the symbol "HOOC" and no assurance can be given that a market will develop or that a shareholder ever will be able to liquidate his investment without considerable delay, if at all.
 If a market should develop, the price may be highly volatile.
 Factors such as those discussed in this "Risk Factors" section may have a significant impact upon the market price of the securities offered hereby.
-Owing to the low price of the securities, many brokerage firms may not be willing to effect transactions in the securities.
-Even if a purchaser finds a broker willing to effect a transaction in these securities, the combination of brokerage commissions, state transfer taxes, if any, and any other selling costs may exceed the selling price.
-Further, many lending institutions will not permit the use of such securities as collateral for any loans. - 22.
-Rule 144 Sales.
+Owing to the low price of the securities.
+Even if a purchaser finds a broker willing to effect a transaction in these securities, the combination of brokerage commissions, state transfer taxes, if any, and any other selling costs may exceed the securities as collateral for any loans.

+22. Rule 144 Sales.
 All of the outstanding shares of common stock held by present officers and directors are "restricted securities" within the meaning of Rule 144 under the Securities Act of 1933, as amended.
 As restricted shares, these shares may be resold only pursuant to an effective registration statement or under the requirements of Rule 144 or other applicable exemptions from registration under the Act and as required under applicable state securities laws.
 Rule 144 provides in essence that a person who has held restricted securities for one year may, under certain conditions, sell every three months, in brokerage transactions, a number of shares that does not exceed the greater of 1.0% of a company's outstanding common stock or the average weekly trading volume during the four calendar weeks prior to the sale.
 There is no limit on the amount of restricted securities that may be sold by a nonaffiliate after the restricted securities have been held by the owner for a period of two years.
 A sale under Rule 144 or under any other exemption from the Act, if available, or pursuant to subsequent registration of shares of common stock of present stockholders, may have a depressive effect upon the price of the common stock in any market that may develop.

-- 23. Blue Sky Considerations.
+23. Blue Sky Considerations.
 Because the securities registered hereunder have not been registered for resale under the blue sky laws of any state, the holders of such shares and persons who desire to purchase them in any trading market that might develop in the future, should be aware that there may be significant state blue-sky law restrictions upon the ability of investors to sell the securities and of purchasers to purchase the securities.
 Some jurisdictions may not under any circumstances allow the trading or resale of blind-pool or "blank-check" securities.
-Accordingly, investors should consider the secondary market for the Company's securities to be a limited one. - 24.
-Blue Sky Restrictions.
+Accordingly, investors should consider the secondary market for the Company's securities to be a limited one.

+24. Blue Sky Restrictions.
 Many states have enacted statutes or rules which restrict or prohibit the sale or resale of securities of "blank check" companies to residents so long as they remain without specific business.
-To the extent any current shareholders or subsequent purchaser from a shareholder may reside in a state which restricts or prohibits resale of shares in a "blank check" company, warning is hereby given that the shares may be "restricted" from resale as long as the company is a shell company.
+To the extent any current shareholders or subsequent purchaser from a shareholder may reside in a state which restricts or prohibits resale of shares in a "blank check" company, warning is hereby given that the shares may be "restricted" from resale as long as the company.